Visit Turkey in Winter

 Erciyes Dagi Volcano: part of the geologic picture of Cappadocia

-When you find yourself crossing the vast open plateau, you no longer wonder that Turkey has been a cradle of intellectual debate and spirituality for millenia.
-Whether you trace the footsteps of Alexander, St. Paul, or Rumi, or simply take a bus across the mystical plain, Turkey’s layers of history are palpable.
+When you find yourself crossing the vast open plateau, you no longer wonder that Turkey has been a cradle of intellectual debate and spirituality for millennia.
+Whether you trace the footsteps of Alexander, St. Paul, or Rumi, or simply take a bus across the mystical plain, Turkey’s layers of history are apparent.
 And in the quiet months of winter, it is easier to hear the echoes of those who passed here before us.

 Winter on the High Plateau